hikeventures/hikeventures.github.io/_posts/best/2015-04-16-best-outdoor-case-for-macbook-pro-13.markdown

 layout: post
 ---

-Recently, I was looking for a new case for my Macbook Pro 13"  Retina which would be also suitable for light outdoor activities and came across the Thule Gauntlet 13" MacBook Attaché which I found one of the best outdoor case for the Macbook Pro in 2015 / 2016 (this blog post contains affiliate links).
+Recently, I was looking for a new case for my Macbook Pro 13" with Touch Bar which would be also suitable for light outdoor activities and came across the Thule Gauntlet 13" MacBook Attaché which I found one of the best outdoor case for the Macbook Pro in 2016 (this blog post contains affiliate links).

 <a href="https://www.flickr.com/photos/90204224@N07/17167532371" ><img src="https://farm9.staticflickr.com/8749/17167532371_f36eb8b1f1_b.jpg" width="100%" alt="Thule Gauntlet - Best Macbook Pro Case for Outdoors"></a><!--more-->